 The Fourth Element of Fiction: Point-of-View

-This is a fun and tricky tool to work with.
+Point of View is a fun and tricky tool to work with.
 POV determines things like tense and how much the reader gets to see.
-There’s first-person (I, my), second-person (you, your), and third-person/narrator (she, hers).
-There’s present tense (I see/she sees), past tense, (I saw/she saw), and even that cockamamie future tense nobody uses (I will see/she will see).
+There's first-person (I, my), second-person (you, your), and third-person/narrator (she, hers).
+There's present tense (I see/she sees), past tense, (I saw/she saw), and even that cockamamie future tense nobody uses (I will see/she will see).

 It's the combination of these things that create an effective POV.
 So how do you choose?